 Another reason you shouldn't list references is because most companies use an Applicant Tracking System (ATS ) to scan your resume.
-Some ATS are programmed to email your references automatically and your application stays invalid until they respond.
+Some ATS are programmed to email your references automatically and your application until they respond.
 While this practice doesn't appear to be common, it's not a risk worth taking!

-You should never really include references on a cover letter.
-It should be a separate page which is a reference page.
-The only time you should include a reference page with your resume is if the employer or listing asks for one.
-You will usually find that most jobs don’t, however, always double check the instructions as to what the employer wants you to submit.
+The only time you should include a reference page with your resume is if the listing specifically asks for one.
+You will find that most jobs don’t; however, always double-check the instructions as to what the employer wants you to submit.
 Usually if an employer is asking for references on a job application, you should submit the information as a separate document.

-Your reference sheet should contain around 3-4 professional references.
+Your reference sheet should contain three to four professional references.
 You should always give your references a heads up before you hand in your reference sheet.

 No, you should never include references in a cover letter.
-If the employer asks for references, include them on a separate references page.
+If the employer asks for references, include them on a separate reference page.

 There is no way to know whether an employer will reach out to your references.
 Just be sure that your references are aware that they may be contacted.
 Figure that there is a 50/50 chance that the employer will actually call.

-We wrote a good post here on exactly what they ask your references when they do call.
+We wrote a good post here on exactly what employers ask your references when they do call.

-So to sum it up – under no circumstance should you include references or “references available upon request” on a cover letter or resume.
-Have a reference sheet ready if the employer asks for one and always give your references a heads up that they may receive a call.
+So to sum it up: under no circumstance should you include references or “references available upon request” on a cover letter or resume.
+Instead, have a reference sheet ready if the employer asks for one and always give your references a heads up that they may receive a call.

 Do you need more advice?
 Check out our related articles or comment below.